tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ### Incrementally Verifiable Computation

-The idea here is to attest to validity of a previous proof in addition to application of verifiable computation.
+The idea here is to attest to the validity of a previous proof in addition to application of verifiable computation.
 The best thing about this amortization strategy is that one proof can be used to inductively demonstrate the correctness of many previous proofs.

-Then, any participator in a blockchain network who wishes to validate the current state of the chain need only download two things:
+Then, any participator in a blockchain network who wishes to validate the current state of the chain, need only download two things:

 - the current state of the chain network; and